executablebooks/thebe-core/README.md

 # thebe-core

+***This Repository is now archived***

+`thebe-core` is now part of the monorepo at https://github.com/executablebooks/thebe currently available on (and released from) the [feat/integrate-thebe-core branch](https://github.com/executablebooks/thebe/tree/feat/integrate-thebe-core) please open any issues and PRs there.

+---

 `thebe-core` is a headless connector library allowing a developer to connect to and execute code on a Jupyter based compute resource from any Javascript environemnt.

 Written in Typescript and indended for use in other packages and applicaitons, `thebe-core` has minimal state and introduces no restrictions on UI frameworks that might be used. [thebe](https://github.com/executablebooks/thebe) will use `thebe-core` to provide a `jquery` based connector, that uses prosemirror to enable editing and execution of code cells on any webpage.